SVJA123/hackathon2023_2/README.md

-This is a template for a project website.
-It contains a website with a YouTube link in it.
+This is a web prototype for a donatin system website
 ## Files

 It contains the following files:

-- `index.html`, the web page.
+- `index.html`, the main web page.
+- `donate.html`, the donating web page.
+- `request.html`, the requesting web page.
 - `style.css`, styles the web page.
+- `db.js`, the backend code connecting the webpage to the databse
 - `.gitignore`, sets a Git pattern what .files to not include when committing.
 - `README.md`, this README file.

-## Create a repo from it

-It's set up to be a GitHub template.
-To use it as a template, do the following:

-- Select "Use this template", or go to <https://github.com/softchris/swa-copy/generate>
+## Functions
+This webpage uses the azure static webpage as well as the azure SQL database.

 ## Resources